petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-payment-methods.md

 Liferay ships with four payment methods.
 Money order is an offline method.
 Authorize.net, Mercanet, and PayPal redirect buyers to a third-party website.

 By default, Liferay Commerce does **not** store customer payment information.
-If you want to enable recurring payments or a faster checkout experience, you're recommended to use a third-party payment processor to manage sensitive customer payment information.
-If store administrators are required to store customer payment information, it is **highly recommended** that they implement [PCI DSS](https://www.pcisecuritystandards.org/) compliant practices and policies.
+If you want to enable recurring payments or a faster checkout experience, please use a third-party payment processor to manage sensitive customer payment information.
+If you are required to store customer payment information, it is **highly recommended** that you implement [PCI DSS](https://www.pcisecuritystandards.org) compliant practices and policies.